DistributedWeb/dwebfs-schemas/README.md

 # dwebfs-schemas
-Protobuf/gRPC schemas for the Hyperdrive API.
+Protobuf/gRPC schemas for the DWebFs API.